hakula139/Y86-64-Simulator/README.md

 ## Requirements

-- CMake
+- CMake 3.2 or above
-- GNU make
+- GNU make 4.0 or above
-- gcc (MinGW-w64 on Windows)
+- gcc 4.8 or above (MinGW-w64 on Windows)